DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

 | **Align vertical centers**        | Align items to the center along the y-axis |
 | **Align bottom**                  | Align items to the bottom along the y-axis |

+The feature is available only in the default mode of Diagram Editor.

 ![](../../assets/editor/group_align_and_distribution.gif)